 Provide strong, multi-protocol security for data in transit.
-The Secure Shell protocol delivers proven, open-standard authentication, encryption, and data integrity that let you provide a wide range of services to your organization with confidence.
-Adding FTP over SSL on VShell increases your protocol choices.
+The Secure Shell (SSH2) protocol delivers proven, open-standard authentication, encryption, and data integrity that let you provide a wide range of services to your organization with confidence.

 Monitor and log events with automation support.
 VShell triggers help you track and respond to events like failed logon attempts and uploaded files.
 Event logging supports security monitoring and regulatory compliance.